intel/ipmctl/README.md

 ipmctl requires libsafec as a dependency.

-libsafec is availible on Fedora.
+libsafec is available on Fedora.

 EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/safeclib/